 The mentor is required by NOVA to send a copy of their transcript from their college of veterinary medicine to the Head of the Online Program who notifies the Dean of the Natural and Applied Science Division of the Loudoun Campus.
 After approval, the mentor is then recognized as an honorary adjunct professor and receives an official letter of notification from the college.
 The college retains the transcript and the mentor should retain their official letter which may be presented to the hospital inspector from the State Board of Veterinary Medicine to verify that the student technician is under proper supervision.
 Student technicians in the online program are allowed to perform many tasks often reserved for licensed veterinary technicians, but only after they have received training in the program and under supervision of the mentor.

-The mentor can assign another qualified individual to assist the student, either another veterinarian or a licensed veterinary technician.
+The mentor can assign another qualified individual to assist the student, either another licensed veterinarian or a licensed veterinary technician.
 This person may help document the practice of clinical tasks and help with supervision of the student.

-2. Facility requirements:
+2. Facility Requirements:

 The veterinary facility should be registered with the state.